openHPI/TeachingTeamGuidelines/docs/courseadministration/addcontent/items/peerassessment.md

 ![peer assessment settings](../../../img/10/pa_settings.png)

-*Fig. 02: Open the peer assessment settings*
+*Open the peer assessment settings*
 </center>

 Other than the other items, the peer assessment internals are not located under the *Course structure & content* menu item but have a separate menu item *Peer Assessments*.